Skip to content

 )

-For database queries, BaseSQLRepository provides two methods that automate pagination:
+For database queries, BaseSQLRepository provides methods that automate pagination and sorting:

 This is the convenience method that automatically manages the database session.
 Use this in your repository methods: